-When you think bounty hunters, you normally think movies where a criminal of some sorts is being hunted all across the world by a renowned bounty hunter who stops at nothing to get what he needs for his paycheck.
+When most of us hear the words "bounty hunter", we normally think about movies where the bad guy is being hunted all across the world by a renowned bounty hunter who stops at nothing for a paycheck.
 Regardless of what pops in your mind when you hear the word, you have to respect a bounty hunter.
 They hunt criminals, show no mercy, and have sick braids (wait that’s just Dog).

 10. THOMAS TATE TOBIN